giantswarm/external-dns-app/.github/pull_request_template.md

 <!--
-@app-squad-external-dns will be automatically requested for review once this PR has been submitted.
+@team-cabbage will be automatically requested for review once this PR has been submitted.
 -->